Title |

 Outputs of similar age from Cochrane database of systematic reviews

-We're also able to compare this research output to 246 others from the same source and published within six weeks on either side of this one.
-This one has gotten more attention than average, scoring higher than 51% of its contemporaries.
+We're also able to compare this research output to 245 others from the same source and published within six weeks on either side of this one.
+This one is in the 49th percentile – i.e., 49% of its contemporaries scored the same or lower than it.